 - 1.3 The most recent 'evidence gathering' study relating to renewable energy potential in the South East, Oxfordshire, and Cherwell district is the 'Review of Renewable and Decentralised Energy Potential in South East England' (LUC and TV Energy, June 2010).
 This study was originally intended to inform the new Regional Strategy, but despite RSS revocation the report continued to be finalised and released in order to help local authorities prepare their own local targets and renewable energy strategies. - 1.4 In the study, Oxfordshire was found to have the most potential for commercial scale wind energy across the region (Figure 3.1 of the above study).
 Cherwell district was found to have the most potential across Oxfordshire (Appendix 3.1 of the above study). - 1.5 The Renewable Energy and Sustainable Construction Study (CAG, 2009) undertaken for the Council focused on strategic policy formulation rather than detailed spatial identification of the potential for renewable energy, but nevertheless illustrates in more local detail the kinds of factors constraining wind farm development in the district.
-These factors were subsequently listed as part of a 'criteria based' policy in Draft Core Strategy policy SD 3. - Draft Core Strategy policy SD 3 set out the Council's general position towards assessing renewable energy proposals.
+These factors were subsequently listed as part of a 'criteria based' policy in Draft Core Strategy policy SD 3. - 1.6 Draft Core Strategy policy SD 3 set out the Council's general position towards assessing renewable energy proposals.
 It makes clear that the Council supports renewable and low carbon energy where appropriate.
-In assessing planning applications, it identifies a number of issues which are of local significance to Cherwell District which need to be considered.
+Each proposal would of course be considered on its own merits.
+The policy In assessing planning applications, it identifies a number of issues which are of local significance to Cherwell District which need to be considered.
 These include the impact of proposals on landscape designations, visual impact upon local landscapes and impacts upon the historic environment and residential amenity.